Beddomeia fultoni

 Found within north-western Tasmania, the species has a somewhat small range.
-Previously, they have only been identified in sites within six different streams which are separated by a maximum of 4km.
+Previously, they have only been identified in sites within six different streams which are separated by a maximum of 4 km.
 A large portion of the Beddomeia species, including B. fultoni fall into the category of narrow-range endemic species.
 These narrow-range taxa are generally poorly reserved due to limitations caused by small distributions, size, mobility, biogeographical boundaries and highly specific habitat requirements.
 Habitat disturbance from agricultural and domestic land use, climate change and invasive species are currently the principal threats contributing to the vulnerability of the species.

 Taxonomy

 Freshwater Mollusca can be divided into two classes, the bivalves (mussels, clams and pea shells and the gastropods (snails).
 These two classes differ significantly in physical appearance, biology and ecology but are grouped due to similarities found between body plans.

 The Hydrobiidae family, in which used to belong the Beddomeia genus and Beddomeia fultoni species, is the most diverse group of the taxonomic subclass Caenogastropoda and has over 267 known species.
 The Beddomeia complex can be separated into found distinct genera; These genera include Beddomeia, Phrantela, Nanocochlea and Victodrobia.
 Of the 67 species that belong within the Beddomeia complex, 47 of these species are of the Beddomeia genus.
 This genus is endemic and restricted to Tasmania and occupies the northern areas of the state.

-Within this clade the Planorbidae family is the next largest with about 40 species.
+Within this clade the family Planorbidae is the next largest with about 40 species.
 Approximately half of the known hydrobiids are located in Tasmania, however, speciose faunas occur in south-eastern Australia and in the Great Artesian Basin.
 While some Hydrobiids have widespread and abundant populations, others, like B. fultoni are restricted to singular streams where genetic divergences occur within the same habitat.